 Photo Gallery 7 Images

-PLUMAS COUNTY, Calif. - The North Complex has burned 318,930 acres and containment has increased by 1% to 95%.
+PLUMAS COUNTY, Calif. - The North Complex has burned 318,930 acres.
+Containment continues to hold at 96% during a frisky wind event.

 - Let your friends and family know you're safe on this website, HERE.